nurali0709/nurali0709/README.md

 I am Python-backend developer.
 ------------------------------

 I have been coding for 2 years.
 1.5 years in development.
-I started to learn HTML and CSS, and then switched to backend development.
-I am using Python, and it's frameworks: Django and FastAPI.
+I started with Python, and then became perceiving JavaScript, Rust and etc. Mainly I am using Python, and it's frameworks: Django and FastAPI -for backend, and VueJs for frontend.

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="100"/>